 Over the years, the District has worked hard to provide affordable electricity to retail customers in the Phoenix area.

 During the Great Depression, Valley farmers were hard-pressed to make payments on federal loans for Theodore Roosevelt Dam and other dams on the Salt River.
 To help reduce payments on the outstanding loans, the Arizona Legislature enacted a law in 1936 that allowed the formation of the Salt River Project Agricultural Improvement and Power District in 1937.

 As a political subdivision of the state, the District can issue tax-exempt municipal bonds, thereby reducing interest costs and saving SRP electric and water users millions of dollars.

-As the Valley’s population has grown, to provide electricity to more than 929,000 customers, the District has tapped many power sources, including:
+As the Valley’s population has grown, the District has tapped many power sources, including:

 - Seven major power plants and numerous other generating stations, including thermal, nuclear and hydroelectric sources

 - 10 generating stations in the Southwest